byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### Pro-biotic Eco-enzyme is *Water Therapy;* the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health, *Earth Care,* wellness, and happiness.
 A practice of *symbiotic connection* with the natural world and with each other, *healing water to soul.*

-Wo-Men connect threw water, the universal solvent.
+Wo-Men connect through water, the universal solvent.
 Water speaks it takes the knowledge of the leaf from the mountains to the sea, and the rain takes it up from the sea back to the mountains.

 Wo-Men don't have to abandon their 'modern' lives but they do have to protect the rivers.